Stephen Barchet

 Stephen George Barchet (April 4, 1901 – November 30, 1964) was an American football player and a rear admiral in the United States Navy.

 Barchet was born in St. Margaret's, Maryland, in 1901.
-He attended the United States Naval Academy where he played baseball and football at the Naval Academy.
+He received his early education at the Donaldson School in Baltimore, St. John's College in Annapolis and Johns Hopkins University.
+Barchet then attended the United States Naval Academy, where he played baseball and football.
 He played as a halfback for the Navy Midshipmen football team and was selected by Walter Camp as a third-team All-American in both 1921 and 1922 and won the Thompson Trophy in 1922.